mverleg/silk_sql_gen/README.md

 Status
 -------------------------------

-This project is still very experimental, but at least the Silk demo json works on:
+This project is still very experimental, but the Silk test json works on:

 * Sqlite
 * Postgres